versionone/api-examples/rest/apis-walkthrough.md

 This URL breaks down into three parts: `protocol://host/instance` (`https`, `www16.v1host.com`, and `api-examples`)

 Given this starting point, the REST Data API endpoint is simple to construct by adding `/rest-1.v1/Data` to the end.
-Do this to the examples instance URL produces this:
+Doing this to the examples instance URL produces this:

 `https://www16.v1host.com/api-examples/rest-1.v1/Data`